 Ensure that Participants Feel Comfortable with the Technology

 Many people of a certain age will claim that they either do not have the technology or that they do not have the tech skills to do this work.
 This, of course, is not acceptable.
 It is a worse excuse than the “dog ate the homework”.
-Here are some ways to ensure that you are providing the kind of support that people may need to overcome technophobia:
+Here are some ways to ensure that you are providing the kind of support that people might need to overcome technophobia:

 - Identify a tech coach who will be available to walk people through the process of using the software.

-- Identify a discussion facilitator who will help with the online discussion feature as well as prompt some discussion.
+- Identify a discussion facilitator who will help people with the online discussion feature as well as prompt some discussion.

 - Make certain that the bandwidth in your school or district can accommodate the tech needs of the Learning Path.
 If not, see what adjustments need to be made so that people can use their own devices.